 Brendan’s Dad, Herman, was a Tattoo Artist and Biker for over 20 years.
 He was a very big, strong, intelligent and influential man.
-In fact, the most influential Brendan has ever known.
+In fact, the most influential those that knew him had ever known.
 He was also a husband and raised 3 sons.

 In November of 2007 Brendan’s father took his own life in Adelaide, South Australia.
-It’s been 10 years since the day his dad completed suicide.
 Brendan found his body.
 He was 15.

 Not long after his father’s death, Brendan found Muay Thai.
 Through this, he found a sense of belonging and purpose in a time when he was lost.
 He was able to direct his energy in a positive direction and learnt the meaning of self-discipline, hard work and respect.